-Nevertheless, to increase the value of those schedules and in particular as to how it relates to supporting claims submissions and dispute resolution, those schedules cannot be isolated from the thousands of documents that could be related to any of those claim submissions.
+Nevertheless, to increase the value of those schedules and in particular, as to how it relate to supporting claims submissions and dispute resolution, those schedules cannot be isolated from the thousands of documents that could be related to any of those claim submissions.
 Therefore, construction project schedules need to be linked to the relevant documents exchanged during the project life.
 Those documents and the processes that have generated those documents and records are usually managed using a Project Management Information System (PMIS) like PMWeb.

 Nevertheless, the game-changer in having the construction project schedule captured in PMWeb is the option of attaching all project documents that are related to a claim event to the construction project schedule activity.
-Those documents can be uploaded directly from any location or from PMWeb document management repository.
+Those documents can be uploaded directly from any location or from the PMWeb document management repository.
 In addition, since PMWeb is a 100% web-enabled, zero-footprint application, the project schedule module can be accessed anytime, anywhere using any smart device.
 If a smart device is equipped with a camera, PMWeb will give the user the option to take a photo or video of the disruption event so it can immediately be attached to relevant construction project schedule activity.

-Using PMWeb custom form builder, a specific form can be created to capture the details of time impact analysis requested made on the project.
+Using PMWeb custom form builder, a specific form can be created to capture the details of the time impact analysis requested on the project.
 For all those transactions, and similar to all other PMWeb records, all supportive documents can be attached to the form as well as links to other PMWeb records and imported MS Outlook emails.
 Further, a workflow can be assigned to the Time Impact Analysis (TIA) process to ensure that all project team members and other individuals who need to be involved in this process are included in the process, as they will be held accountable for all review and approval actions taken by them.
 This enables having a real-time register of all submitted time impact analysis (TIA) requests.